NABH

 • Biological drugs are used to boost or restore the body’s natural defense mechanism against the tumor.

 • Immunotherapy is a type of biological drug treatment that enhances the immune system of the body to kill cancer cells.
+The cost of immunotherapy depends on the number of cycles

 • Six major types of immunotherapy used for brain cancer are checkpoint inhibitors, monoclonal antibodies, cancer vaccines, oncolytic viruses, adoptive T-cell therapy, and adjuvant immunotherapies.